Skip to main content

 As a fully licensed provider, there are only three things you need to start seeing patients in private practice:

 Those three requirements can get you set up with Headway, where you can get in-network with insurance quickly, and begin seeing patients in a matter of weeks.
-(Check out Headway's onboarding guide for more details.)

 If you're worried about what it will take to work with insurance after going in-network, you're not alone.
+Billing insurance for therapy can be complicated.

 “When I started in my private practice, I would send a bill, and the insurance company would be like: ‘you didn’t code this right.’
 Because I don’t know how!”
 Andy says. “ It was so hard.”